ncoden/caliopen.frontend/doc/01-getting-started.markdown

 Importance is a dedicated service in charge of storing the current importance filter.

-This service is exposed as `importance` property on every route and model.
+This service is exposed as `importance` property on application adapter.

 ### Privacy

 Privacy is a dedicated service in charge of storing the current privacy index and filter.

-This service is exposed as `privacyIndex` property on every route and model.
+This service is exposed as `privacyIndex` property on application and model.

 ### Search